roshanmirajkar/KoinStreet-MVP/README.md

 4. `Git push origin [branch name` - sets default branch to push with branch name you specify.
 Next time running `Git push` will automatically push to branch that was set before.

 ## Firebase

+Firebase Project Name - `Koinstreet-test`

+### WorkFlow

+Run app locally using command `firebase serve`, this will serve it locally.
+Had to remove the `homepage` field settings in package.json so firebase searches for files in root after running `npm run build` which creates a stable production build.
+Changes `public` points to `build` in `firebase.json`, this enables latest changes to be hosted by running `firebase deploy`.

+1. `firebase serve` - runs app locally on port 5000

+2. `firebase deploy` - deploys app on firebase server at // url

 ## Available Scripts